Dangerous Drugs for the Elderly and Alzheimer's

 a.
 Moving to new residence, b. changes in the caregiver, c. changes in the environment, d. negative noise stimulation, e. perceived threats - fear of strangers etc.

-The Nursing Home Reform Act of 1987 (Federal Law) stated, among other things, that:
+The Nursing Home Reform Act of 1987 (Federal Law) states among other things that: